Traveling in Japan with a Baby — What to Know

 baby room in Japan

-Many malls and department stores have baby rooms where you can change your child’s diaper, nurse, and pump.
+Many shopping malls and department stores have baby rooms where you can change your child’s diaper, nurse, and pump.
 Some of them also have hot water stations that you can use to prepare powdered formula or baby food.
 To know more about these rooms, read this article

 There are also nursing booths that can be found at some major train stations and shopping malls.
 Many washrooms will have changing tables as well, although usually only in the women’s washroom.